You can challenge or make a representation to a Penalty Charge Notice (PCN) by using the button below.

 How much is a PCN?

 In Somerset, a charge of £70 (reduced to £35 if paid within 14 days) is made for more serious contraventions e.g. parking on a yellow line.
-A lesser charge of £50 (reduced to £25 if paid within 14 days) applies to less serious parking contraventions such as overstaying a time limit.
+A lesser charge of £50 (reduced to £25 if paid within 14 days) applies to less serious parking contraventions such as overstaying a time limit, or failing to pay for parking.
 A charge of £60 (reduced to £30 if paid within 14 days) is made for contravening bus lane regulations.
 Further charges may apply for late payment.

 How do I pay the PCN?

-If you make your payment within 14 days you can pay at a discounted rate of 50% of the full PCN amount.
+If you make your payment within 14 days you may pay a discounted rate of 50% of the full PCN amount.
 If payment is made after the 14 day discount period, the full amount of the PCN will be due.

 What will happen when I pay the PCN?

-Payment is seen as acceptance of the penalty, this will result in the case being closed.
+Payment is seen as acceptance of the penalty.
+This will result in the case being closed and further correspondence may not be considered.

 How do I challenge a PCN?